rca(1) General Commands Manual rca(1)

 for example, hex values must include the "0x" prefix even in H

-mode.)
+mode.
 Note that octal must be entered using the "0o" prefix,

 which is also how octal will be printed.
 The more traditional "0"

 prefix will be interpreted as decimal.
-Also note that numbers can

 Floating point